dominictarr/level-sublevel/README.md

 In memory demo, to test ideas for making leveldb plugins.

-example: whenever a record is inserted, save an index to it my the time it was inserted.
+example: whenever a record is inserted, save an index to it by the time it was inserted.

 ``` js
 var sub = db.namespace('SEQ')